OanaGaskey/Advanced-Lane-Detection/README.md

 rightx_base = np.argmax(histogram[midpoint:]) + midpoint
 ```

-Starting with these base positions on the bottom of the image, sliding window method is applied going upwards searching for line pixels.
+Starting with these base positions on the bottom of the image, the sliding window method is applied going upwards searching for line pixels.
 Lane pixels are considered when the x and y coordinates are within the area defined by the window.
 When enough pixels are detected to be confident they are part of a line, their average position is computed and kept as starting point for the next upward window.

 ```
 # Choose the number of sliding windows